Natural vs. Synthetic Fragrance: Why Clean Is the Standard That Actually Matters

 When Natural Fragrance Causes Real Harm

-When a brand labels a product "100% natural," rarely does it disclose whether those naturals were responsibly farmed, wild-harvested from stressed populations, or produced using extraction methods that require massive amounts of raw material (it can take several tonnes of rose petals to produce a single kilogram of true rose absolute).
+When companies market a product as "100% natural," they rarely if ever, disclose whether such naturals were responsibly farmed, wild-harvested from endangered populations, or produced through extraction methods requiring massive raw material (in the case of rose, several tons of petals are being used to yield one kilogram of the true substitute).

 Natural Doesn't Mean Allergen-Free

-The European Union's Scientific Committee on Consumer Safety (SCCS) has flagged dozens of natural fragrance components as contact allergens — including some of the most beloved botanicals in perfumery.
-Oak moss absolute, a staple of classical chypre fragrances, contains atranol and chloroatranol, which are among the most potent skin sensitisers known in cosmetics.
-Natural citrus oils contain oxidised limonene and linalool that can trigger immune reactions with repeated exposure.
-Rose absolute, ylang ylang, jasmine absolute — all carry naturally occurring allergens that the EU now requires to be disclosed on labels when present above trace levels.
+The Scientific Committee on Consumer Safety of the European Union (SCCS) has recognized a number of natural fragrance ingredients as contact allergens including some of the most popular plant scents in the world of perfumery.
+Oak moss absolute, a classical agent in chypre compositions, contains two allergens-atranol and chloroatranol that are considered to be the most potent in the world of cosmetics among skin sensitizers.
+Natural citrus oils also contain oxidized forms of limonene and linalool that can stimulate immune reactions in certain cases of repeated exposure.
+Rose absolute, ylang ylang, jasmine absolute are just some examples of allergens that occur naturally and the European Union now requires that they be mentioned on the labels if they are above a certain level.

 This is not an argument against natural ingredients.
 It is an argument against treating "natural" as a synonym for safe.